Most Likely to Die: Production

-Director Anthony DiBlasi's agent introduced him to the two of the producers, who were looking for a director with horror film experience.
+Director Anthony DiBlasi's agent introduced him to two of the producers, who were looking for a director with horror film experience.
 DiBlasi, who had always wanted to make an old-school slasher film, jumped at the chance, saying that he enjoyed the script's 1990s-era feel.
 Morris was the producers' choice, which DiBlasi agreed with.
 Hilton, who was an actor before he became famous as a blogger, was cast when the producers looked to recruit internet talent.

 Release

 Most Likely to Die premiered at the London FrightFest Film Festival on August 30, 2015.
 It was released in the United States on May 13, 2016.

 Reception

 Noel Murray of the Los Angeles Times wrote, "Though slickly produced and competently acted, the movie mostly just follows a formula."
 Ken W. Hanley of Fangoria rated it 2/4 stars and wrote that the film "is held back by its own limited ambition" despite the charm of its slasher premise.
 Drew Tinnin of Dread Central rated it 2.5/5 stars and called it "a fun send-up of the slasher genre that, although entertaining, fails to reach the top of the class".
 In recommending audiences wait for it stream for free, Patrick Cooper of Bloody Disgusting rated it 2/5 stars and called it "a no-frills slasher story that's light on plot and character development".
 Zach Hollwedel of Under the Radar rated it 2/10 stars and wrote, "Most Likely to Die is the epitome of the uninspired low-budget slasher."